 Recognizing Signs of Depression and Stress During the Holiday Season

-Mental distress is common during the holiday season.
+Recognizing signs of depression and stress during the holiday season is key and might possibly save someone's life.
 Possible triggers include relationship problems, financial concerns, and unrealistic portrayals in the media.

 The holidays are frequently associated with mental distress, hence the popular terms “holiday blues” and “holiday depression.”
-Some people find themselves feeling mildly low or stressed during the holiday season, usually recovering when the festivities are over.
+Some people find themselves feeling mildly low or experiencing mood disorders during the holiday season, usually recovering when the festivities are over.
 The holiday season usually refers to Thanksgiving, Christmas, and New Year, however, there are other winter festivals that likely cause distress.

 Holiday Blues or Depression?

 Mild mental distress is usually manageable without treatment.
 However, when someone feels their life is being markedly diminished by low mood, it is advisable they seek medical advice.
 They may be experiencing a depressive illness such as SAD, which affects people between Autumn and Spring.
 There are also physical illnesses that present with depression, which should be ruled out.

 Symptoms of depression include, but are not limited to:

 - Persistent feelings of low mood

 - Lack of enjoyment or interest in activities

 - Loss of interest in normal activities